 Blue Ridge Parkway

-Come to Crouse Park near our Downtown area and enjoy a 1/3 mile asphalt loop as well as swings, slides, covered shelters, and a small stream.
+Visit Crouse Park, just a block off Main Street is a great place to have a picnic, play basketball, listen to music and enjoy a 1/3 mile asphalt loop as well as swings, slides, covered shelters, and a small stream.

 Address: 60 Cherry Street Sparta, NC 28675

-Doughton Park is a landscape of mountains, open meadows and pioneer cabins, 30 miles (48 km) of hiking trails and a place to view wildlife and get a feel for the lives of those who lived here long ago.
+Doughton Park is a landscape of mountains, open meadows and pioneer cabins, hiking trails and a place to view wildlife and get a feel for the lives of those who lived here long ago.
 Originally known as the Bluffs, this area came by its present name in honor of Congressman Robert L. Doughton, a long-time advocate and supporter of the Parkway.
-The 7,000-acre (.4 ha) Doughton Park is one of the best places along the motor road to view white-tailed deer, raccoons, red and grey foxes, and bobcats, as well as spectacular shows of flame azalea and rhododendron in the late spring.
+The 7,000-acre park is one of the best places along the motor road to view white-tailed deer, raccoons, red and grey foxes, and bobcats, as well as spectacular shows of flame azalea and rhododendron in the late spring.

 Address: 241, Laurel Springs, NC 28644

 Duncan Recreation Center (Public Pool)

 If you are looking to beat the heat this summer, come to Duncan Recreation Center.
 It consists of a large pool 75’ by 45’ ranging from 8 feet to 3 feet deep and a smaller wading pool that is only 1’ deep.
 Duncan Recreation Center is Alleghany County’s only public outdoor swimming pool.
 Duncan Recreation Center was built in 1969 and renovated in 2007.
 The swimming pool facilities include: Concession area Foosball game table Showers and lockers Duncan Recreation Center does not have a diving board but does allow approved pool toys.
 Pool parties are available Children must be accompanied by an adult Swimming lessons are offered; contact the pool for more information